Concentration in Climate Justice and Faith

 1. Pro-Seminar: Pro-seminar or foundational course CERS-4450 Climate Justice: Theology and Action in Relation.
 To be taken Spring Semester of Year One.

 2. Selectives: 2 additional elective courses focused on earth-honoring theology, ethics, spirituality, and practices.
-The following is a list of courses that is illustrative but not exhaustive of offerings at PLTS, the Graduate Theological Union (GTU), and UC Berkeley that may fulfill this requirement:
+The following is a list of courses that is illustrative but not exhaustive of offerings at PLTS, the Graduate Theological Union (GTU), and UC Berkeley that may fulfill this requirement.
+Distributed Learning (DL) students may take courses in their own localities if approved by the Concentration Faculty Director.

 PLTS